Asymptotic enumeration of graphs by degree sequence, and the degree sequence of a random graph

 \section{Introduction}

 \lab{s:intro}

 We consider the number of graphs with a given degree sequence.
-In particular, we prove a conjecture of McKay and Wormald~\cite{MWhigh} from 1990.
-It says essentially that a formula known to hold in the sparse and dense cases as long as the degrees of vertices are somewhat close to each other, also holds for the remaining cases.
-The main significance of verifying this conjecture is that it provides a very simple model for the degree sequence of a random graph.
+In particular, we show that a formula known to hold in the sparse and dense cases as long as the degrees of vertices are somewhat close to each other, also holds for the remaining cases.
+The main consequence of this is a very simple and consequently useful model for the degree sequence of a random graph.
 The two most popularly studied models of random graphs are considered here: $\G(n,p)$, in which $n$ vertices have edges included between each pair of them independently with probability $p$ for each pair, and $\G(n,m)$ in which $n$ vertices have $m$ edges included, chosen uniformly at random from the $m$-subsets of the unordered pairs of vertices.
-Those classical models of random graphs easily satisfy the conjecture's restriction on degrees with high probability, and it follows that the degree sequence of $\Gnm$ is well approximated by a certain sequence of independent binomial variables conditioned on summing to $2m$.
+Those classical models of random graphs easily satisfy the required restrictions on degrees with high probability, and it follows that the degree sequence of $\Gnm$ is well approximated by a certain sequence of independent binomial variables conditioned on summing to $2m$.
 A similar connection is provided between the random graph $\Gnp$ and a slightly twisted sequence of independent binomial random variables.
 This makes a very convenient way of proving results about the degree sequence of $\Gnp$.
 Enumeration formulae for graphs by degree sequence have also led by other routes to a large number of results in random graph theory, some of which we mention in Section~\ref{s:further}.